-IFSD has prepared a table of guiding questions and considerations to help First Nations assess and address gaps identified in section 3 (Gap Analysis).
-Users may wish to reflect on the prompts below to begin outlining their transition plan.
+The guiding questions and considerations below are designed to help First Nations assess and address gaps identified in section 3 (Gap Analysis).
+Users may wish to reflect on the prompts to begin outlining their transition plan (Table 8).

-Guiding questions Considerations e.g., tools, resources, services, necessary to take action to deliver on your goal., people, money capital, and data, etc. Structure/organization Accountability mechanismMandate and approach to CFS People Align to mandate and service delivery Consider training/capacity development Human resources, e.g., salaries and benefits, staff wellness supports and services, etc. What do you need Cost estimate approach to CFS; use proxies, e.g., expenditure information from Band Council or from other sources, e.g., IFSD, regional organizations, service providers, etc. to solve the problem?
-Time Data Services (expert services) When do you plan to begin implementation?
+GUIDING QUESTIONS CONSIDERAT TONS What do you need to solve the problem? nputs, e.g., tools, resources, services, necessary to take action to our goal.
+Examples include, people, money capital, and data, etc. Structure/ organization Accountability mechanismMandate and approach to CFS People Align to mandate and service delivery Consider training/capacity development Human resources, e.g., salaries and benefits, staff wellness supports and services, etc. Money Cost estimate approach to CFS; use proxies, e.g., expenditure information from Band Council or from other sources, e.g., IFSD, regional organizations, service providers, etc. Time When do you plan to begin implementation?
 What's needed to get to the starting line?
 How will your needs change along the way?
-Consider the different phases of planning, implementation, evaluation, etc., while ensuring children and families. receive services while the approach is being developed and is ready to be delivered Data Approach to data gathering and evidence generation to measure change to ensure your program and services have the desired impacts System, tools, and practices for data collection and applications Various, e.g., addictions services (especially, for children and youth), psychologist, counsellors, etc. Identify sources, or approaches to sharing resources

-Coordinated approach for families receiving both protection and prevention services Coordinated approach for families moving on- and off-reserve (moving between services and systems) Capital Needs assessment Engage with other departments in the First Nations.
+Consider the different phases of planning, implementation, evaluation, etc., while ensuring children and families. receive services while the approach is being developed and is ready to be delivered Data Approach to data gathering and evidence generation to measure change to ensure your program and services have the desired impacts System, tools, and practices for data collection and applications Services (expert services) Various, e.g., addictions services (especially, for children and youth), psychologist, counsellors, etc. Identify sources, or approaches to sharing resources Coordinated approach for families receiving both protection and prevention services Coordinated approach for families moving on- and off-reserve (moving between services and systems) Capital Needs assessment Engage with other departments in the First Nations.
 Are there common areas of need?
 Opportunities to leverage resources?
 Education (ongoing development) Explore training and development approaches to building community skills in CFS, e.g., partnering with colleges and universities, engaging with Elders Opportunities for training for leadership, and other internal and external stakeholders, and service providers on the vision and service delivery approach